figonacci23/CourseProjects/README.md

-# WarehouseWreckage
+# CourseProjects

-Project made in "Unreal 5.0 C++ Developer: Learn C++ and Make Video Games" course on Gamedev.tv
+Projects made in "Unreal 5.0 C++ Developer: Learn C++ and Make Video Games" course on Gamedev.tv

-## About this game
+# About the projects

+## Warehouse Wreckage
 Simple game where you shoot 20 projectiles on barrels.
 If you spend all 20 projectiles, the level restarts.
 The game has no objective, unless you really like shooting stuff and see stuff fall.

+## game 2
+to fill

-### What i've learned
+# What i've learned

+## Warehouse Wreckage

-Blueprints programming
+Blueprints programming;
-Basic unreal engine concepts
+Basic unreal engine concepts;
-Physics simulation
+Physics simulation;
-Variable types
+Variable types;
-Another simple concepts about OOP
+Another simple concepts about OOP (object oriented programming);

+## game 2

+To fill;